github/codeql/change-notes/1.19/analysis-python.md

 * The `--verbose` flag can be specified specified multiple times to increase the logging level once per flag added.
 * The `--quiet` flag can be specified multiple times to reduce the logging level once per flag added.
 * Log lines are now in the `[SEVERITY] message` style and never overlap.
-* The extractor now outputs the location of the first character that triggers an EncodingError.

 ## Changes to QL libraries